FANGUYSS/Ultimate-Chatbot/README.md

 ### 3. Fill in your `.env` file

-Create a `.env` file and add the following:
+Edit `.env` file and add the following:

 ```
 DISCORD_TOKEN=your_discord_bot_token